openspace42/aenigma/README.md

 Also, anyone involved in the XMPP community.

 Thanks to all of you.
 Let's make this happen.
+It's about time [finally].